 - grated parmesan cheese, (as much as you desire!)

 Melt butter in a skillet over medium heat.
 Add tomatoes, salt, and pepper, and cook for 2-3 minutes.
 Add gnocchi, cooking liquid, and fresh rosemary.
 Saute for 2-3 more minutes, add parmesan and serve!

 - 1 egg whisked

 - 1 cup finely milled flour Tipo 00 is preferred, but all-purpose flour can be used.

 - freshly grated parmesan

-Let potatoes cool for a bit.
-Using a towel (to not burn your fingers!) peel the potatoes and break in half.
+- Let the potatoes cool for a bit.
+Using a towel (to not burn your fingers!) peel the potatoes and break them in half.
 Weigh potatoes.
-You want for every pound of cooked potato's, 1 cup of flour and one egg, whisked.
+You want for every pound of cooked potatoes, 1 cup of flour, and one egg, whisked.

-Gently, work dough with a bench scraper or hands, until formed into a ball.
-Sprinkle rest of flour over the dough if needed.
+- Gently, work dough with a bench scraper or hands, until formed into a ball.
+Sprinkle the rest of the flour over the dough if needed.
 Or when rolled.

-If not using, they can be frozen up to a month.
+- If not used, they can be frozen for up to a month.